networknt/light-doc/content/concern/server.md

 For more info about setting port number with environment variables, please refer to https://github.com/networknt/light-4j/issues/210

+Since release 1.5.29, we have updated the [config][] module to support config file templates and environment variables to replace values in the config file in general.
+We don't need the above workaround anymore.
+However, the feature is kept for backward compatibility.

 ### Gracefully Shutdown

-As we are using service registry, discovery and client-side load balance, our client module maintains a list of live services per serviceId interested.
+As we are using the service registry, discovery and client-side load balance, our client module maintains a list of live services per serviceId interested.
 If any service is shutting down, it takes a short while to propagate to all clients.
 To handle in-flight request from the clients that don't know the server instance is down, the server has to send a shutdown signal to the registry(Consul or Zookeeper) and keep processing for at least 20 to 30 seconds and then shut down.
 Within this period of time, all client should have known the service instance is gone and won't send any new request to it.

 ### TLS Hostname Verification

-For testing, we can disable the hostname verification on the client for the certificate; however, it is recommended that on production, hostname verification should be turned on to eliminate man-in-the-middle attacks.
+For testing, we can disable the hostname verification on the [client][] for the certificate; however, it is recommended that on production, hostname verification should be turned on to eliminate man-in-the-middle attacks.
+If possible, the two-way TLS should be enabled on both client.yml and server.yml to maximize the security.
+For more information on the verifyHostname setup, plese visit [client][] module.

-You have two options:
+To get the certificates, you have two options:

 * Buy certificates from a CA like VeriSign.
 * Setup a CA in your organization and use OpenSSL to generate certificates.